Welcome to today's edition of the Rush 24-7 podcast.

 By the way, if Barack Obama's press conferences were an actual television show, they would be canceled.

-In February, for if February 9th, the Soto uh uh the the pseudo State of the Union address 49.5 million watched.
+In February, if February 9th, the SOTO, the pseudo-State of the Union address, $49.5 million watched.

-Now, if the press actually asked some tough questions at these things, the ravings might come back.
+Now, if the press actually asks some tough questions at these things, the ravings might come back.

-Since that's not gonna happen, the Obama primetime press conferences are in trouble, regardless what the critics and the media say.
+Since that's not going to happen, the Obama primetime press conferences are in trouble, regardless what the critics and the media say.

 Oh, there's some real anger about this today.

-I'm gonna try to help help you make sense of this.
+I'm going to try to help you make sense of this.

 It can get kind of convoluted.